tmr08c/tmr08c.github.io/content/blog/ecto-explain/index.md

 ### Our Query

 The query we want to `EXPLAIN` will be fetching posts with recent activity.
-We are defining recent activity as having been created within the last 24 hours.
 Our query will look something like this:

 ```ex
 def posts_with_recent_activity() do